 The individuals suffering from these injuries present with general symptoms of neck pain, limited range of motion, and torticollis.
-However, worsening of symptoms like headache, fatigue, transient upper-extremity paresthesias could be an indicator of this injury.
+However, worsening of symptoms like a headache, fatigue, transient upper-extremity paresthesias could be an indicator of this injury.

 Quadriplegia due to cord compression may also be a presentation.

-Standard protocol of spine injury examination must be followed.
+The standard protocol of spine injury examination must be followed.
 More Information on this available here

 - Spine Injury initial evaluation

 An assessment of the airway, breathing, and circulation (ABCs), with immediate stabilization of the cervical spine in a neutral position, must be done.
 While placing airway, a compromise to the injured spine should be avoided.